lcouper/RprogrammingCourse/Week1/README.md

   -  How to access subsets of data

 ## Section 1: What is R / R Studio? ##

+- R is a program & programming language
+- One of the most popular programming languages in data science & research
+- >2 million users worldwide
+- Free, open-source
+- Used heavily in genetics, bioinformatics, epidemiology, ecology, etc.
+- R Studio is **the** coding environment (also free!)

 ## Section 2: R Studio Layout ##